deekayen/eagleboards/_prepare/20-eagle-bor-expectations.md

     * What was their most enjoyable experience in Scouting?
     * Conversely, what was his least enjoyable experience?
     * How many summer camps have they attended and where?
-    * What did he enjoy most about his summer camp experiences?
+    * What did they enjoy most about their summer camp experiences?
-    * Has he attended any High Adventure camps where and what did he enjoy about  them - describe the experience.
+    * Have they attended any High Adventure camps?
+Where and what did they enjoy about them - describe the experience.
     * As them about his outdoor experiences in Scouting - campouts, 50 milers, etc.
-    * Ask them what he remembers of the "Outdoor Code".
+    * Ask them what they remember of the "Outdoor Code".
-    * Ask them if he has staffed any summer camps - what did he learn from the experience and what did he enjoy about the experience.
+    * Ask them if they have staffed any summer camps - what did they learn from the experience and what did they enjoy about the experience.
 3. Ask them questions related to their Scouting experience:
     * What leadership positions have they held?
         * What were their responsibilities in each position?
     * What leadership position do they hold now?
     * Ask them what they would do if a scout refused to comply and/or ignored a valid request they made in the performance of his duties.
-    * Ask him about his troop's discipline policy and where he figures in it in his present leadership position.
+    * Ask them about his troop's discipline policy and where they figure in it in their present leadership position.
-    * Ask him how he might handle "hurry-up" first aid cases.
+    * Ask them how they might handle "hurry-up" first aid cases.
     * Ask him other questions related to merit badges he has earned (remember you are not testing him).
         * Has he earned any merit badges that will help him in his choice of occupation?
         * What merit badge did he enjoy working on the most  - why?